HTTPArchive/almanac.httparchive.org/src/content/en/2022/webassembly.md

   )
 }}

+We looked at the Post-MVP features that are being used, finding that _sign extension_ (a relatively simple enhancement adding operators that allow you to extend integer values to a greater bit-depth), was by far the most frequently used.
+This doesn't represent a significant [difference to the result found in last year's analysis](../2021/webassembly#whats-the-usage-of-post-mvp-extensions).

 Notably, while web developers are faced with the choice of which HTML / JavaScript / CSS features to use, with WebAssembly this is often a decision made by the toolchain developers.
-As a result, we will likely see Post-MVP feature adoption ‘jump’ when a given toolchain determines that it is now a viable option.
+As a result, we will likely see Post-MVP feature adoption jump when a given toolchain determines that it is now a viable option.

 ## Conclusions

 WebAssembly is undeniably a niche technology when it comes to the web, and there is a very good chance that it always will be.
-While WebAssembly has brought a wide range of languages to the web (C++, Rust, Go, AssemblyScript, C# and more), these cannot yet be used interchangeably with JavaScript.
-For the vast majority of websites, where the content is relatively static (rendered in HTML with CSS) with a modest amount of interactivity (via JavaScript) there simply isn’t a compelling reason to use WebAssembly at the moment.
+While WebAssembly has brought a wide range of languages to the web—C++, Rust, Go, AssemblyScript, C# and more—these cannot yet be used interchangeably with JavaScript.
+For the vast majority of websites, where the content is relatively static (rendered in HTML with CSS) with a modest amount of interactivity (via JavaScript) there simply isn't a compelling reason to use WebAssembly at the moment.

 There are some significant proposals which could change this in the future.
 Initially WebIDL, which was superseded by Interface Types, which has once again been superseded by the Component Model specification.
-These may result in a future where it is possible to easily interchange JavaScript for any other programming language, but for now, this simply isn’t the case.
+These may result in a future where it is possible to easily interchange JavaScript for any other programming language, but for now, this simply isn't the case.

 Despite being a niche technology, WebAssembly is already adding value to the web.
 There are a number of web applications that benefit greatly from this technology.
-However, web applications are often not visible to the ‘crawl’ which forms the basis of this study.
+However, web applications are often not visible to the 'crawl' which forms the basis of this study.

-Finally, the core features of the WebAssembly runtime (multi-language, lightweight, secure) are making it a popular choice for a wider range of non-browser applications.
+Finally, the core features of the WebAssembly runtime—multi-language, lightweight, secure—are making it a popular choice for a wider range of non-browser applications.
 The <a hreflang="en" href="https://blog.scottlogic.com/2022/06/20/state-of-wasm-2022.html">State of WebAssembly 2022 survey</a> saw a significant increase in the number of people using this technology for serverless, containerisation and plug-in applications.
 The future of WebAssembly could be as a niche web technology, but as an entirely mainstream runtime on a wide range of other platforms.